SarasotaDevs/FinFindr/README.md

 # FinFindr
-FinFindr is a lightweight application to compare points and cashback for between all your credits to see which card is most benefical to use in each scenario
+FinFindr is an application for users who struggle balancing all of their credit options.
+FinFindr makes it easier for users to know which credit card would be most useful at any vendor.